Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Operator representation of controlled discrete-time systems

-A linear operator can be associated with the dynamical system in (\ref{eqn1}), specifically the composition of a two operators: the discrete Liouville operator and a multiplication operator - this representation is derived below.
+A linear operator can be associated with the dynamical system in (\ref{eqn:DTDS}), as a composition of two operators: a composition-like discrete Liouville operator and a multiplication operator.
+This operator representation is derived in this section.